MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 ![](BikeShareAnalysis_files/figure-html/pca.atemp-1.png)

-Finally, exploring the compostion of eigenvalue 1 shows that about 1.5726\times 10^{4}% of the data variation comes from datetime, season, temperature, and a little of windspeed.
-This means date, time, season, tempurature and to some extent wind are intertwined pieces of information, as one might expect.
+Finally, exploring the composition of eigenvalue 1 shows that about 1.5726\times 10^{4}% of the data variation comes from datetime, season, temperature, and a little of windspeed.
+This means date, time, season, temperature and to some extent wind are intertwined pieces of information, as one might expect.

 ```